-Therefore, the use of hydroquinone in other cosmetic products is not allowed and the product must be registered with the Drug Control Authority, Ministry of Health Malaysia (MOH) where it can only be used under the supervision of health professional.
+Therefore other products containing Hyroquinone are regulated as pharmaceutical products and must be registered with the Drug Control Authority (DCA), Ministry of Health Malaysia (MOH) where it can only be used under the supervision of health professionals.

 The misuse of Hydroquinone in Cosmetic Products

 The use of hydroquinone is often associated with cosmetic product for skin whitening or to treat pigmentation problems.
-The presence of hydroquinone in cosmetic product is not allowed and the product is categorised as adulterated product.
+Hydroquinone is not allowed in cosmetic products thus these products are categorised as adulterated products.
 Adulterated products are against the stipulated guidelines and regulations.

 Unsupervised use of products containing hydroquinone by health professional can cause various adverse effects.
 Hydroquinone can cause redness on the skin, discomfort, discoloration of the skin or skin becomes hypersensitive.
 Hydroquinone can impede the process of pigmentation and this process can reduce skin protection from harmful UV rays which may increase the risk of skin cancer.
 Long term use of such products may cause the skin to turn into black patches when exposed to sunlight.
 This is also known as exogenous ochronosis and the effects are irreversible.